MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Store footfall card](media/analytics-5.PNG "Store footfall card")

-The subscript describes the percent change in this value for the current time frame compared to the previous time frame of equal duration.
+The subscript in the card describes the percent change in this value for the current time frame compared to the previous time frame of equal duration.
 The triangle to the left of the subscript indicates whether the change was positive or negative.

 >[!NOTE]
 > If there’s insufficient data to draw a comparison, no information is displayed in the subscript area.
 This is true for all cards in the highlights banner.